How long do Moderna, Biontech and AstraZeneca protect?

 Once again, the current corona situation in Germany seems to be getting out of control.
 More and more people are in the intensive care unit, the number of new infections is higher than ever.
 The unvaccinated are particularly affected, but more and more Vaccinated people get Covid-19*.
 One reason for this could be that the effect of the corona vaccines wears off over time.
 Health Minister Jens Spahn (CDU) repeatedly emphasizes the importance of booster vaccinations against the corona virus.
 But when is a booster vaccination really necessary?

 A new study from Sweden shows how long Biontech, Moderna as well AstraZeneca* protect against the coronavirus.
-According to the study results, the vaccine protection declines earlier than assumed, after a certain point in time the vaccines even show no more effect.
+According to the results of the study, the vaccine protection declines earlier than expected, and after a certain point in time the vaccines no longer show any effect.
 The government is currently relying on booster vaccinations six months after the second vaccination with Biontech, Moderna and AstraZeneca.
-But according to the Swedish study that is clearly too late, as is the case echo24.de * reported.
+But according to the Swedish study, that is clearly too late, as is the case echo24.de * reported.

 Corona vaccination: how long do Biontech, Moderna and AstraZeneca protect?